Once again, another hip replacement system is in the news. And the news is not good.

 - Implant constructed with a shortened neck length

 If you or a loved one is having difficulties with an implant made by Stryker or another manufacturer, call a qualified Connecticut defective product lawyer.
-A knowledgeable defective product attorney can help to ensure that your rights are protected.
+A defective product attorney can help to ensure that your rights are protected.

 RisCassi & Davis has handled hundreds of defective product cases (hips, knees, etc.) over our more than 60 years serving the people of Connecticut.